adrianhideki/theme-token-manager/README.md

 </CssBaseline>;
 ```

 This will inject CSS variables based on your theme.
-See [src/css-baseline/styles.css](src/css-baseline/styles.css) for available classes.
+Import the [src/css-baseline/styles.css](src/css-baseline/styles.css) to work as tailwind-css classes.

 ---